-Starting in July 2020, NW Natural will begin work to clean up contaminated sediment at the former Portland Gas Manufacturing site along the Willamette River in downtown Portland.
-This work will address historical contamination resulting from gas manufacturing operations along the west bank of the river from the mid-1800s to early 1900s.
+Starting in July 2020, NW Natural began work to clean up contaminated sediment at the former Portland Gas Manufacturing site along the Willamette River in downtown Portland.
+This work addressed historical contamination resulting from gas manufacturing operations along the west bank of the river from the mid-1800s to early 1900s.

-Cleanup activities will include removal of some contaminated sediment, capping with clean sand and gravel, and enhanced natural recovery.
-Activated carbon will be added to a portion of the cap to increase effectiveness.
-Work will be completed using barges and small boats in an area between the Steel and Burnside Bridges, offshore of Tom McCall Waterfront Park.
+Cleanup activities included removal of some contaminated sediment, capping with clean sand and gravel, and enhanced natural recovery.
+Activated carbon was added to a portion of the cap to increase effectiveness.
+Work was completed using barges and small boats in an area between the Steel and Burnside Bridges, offshore of Tom McCall Waterfront Park

 Media: Lauren Wirtis